Teradata/covalent/README.md

 ## Angular Support

-Certain covalent version are meant for certain angular versions, and here is the matrix:
+Certain versions of Covalent are designed to work with specific versions of Angular.
+Below is a matrix that outlines these compatibility details:

 | Covalent |      Angular      |
 | :------: | :---------------: |